MSIA/2020-msia423-ganguly-got/README.md

 ```
 The database with the 'prediction' table has been created in SQLite/RDS with a dummy row.

-***Note: If recreating the database add --t at the end of option1 and inside run_docker.sh file for option2 to avoid IntegrityErrors due to duplicate records*
+***Note: If recreating the database add --t at the end of option1 and inside run_docker.sh file for option2, to avoid IntegrityErrors due to duplicate records*

 ### Step 6: Verifying database creation
 If database is created in local SQLite, the same can be viewed/queried through applications like `DB Browser for SQLite`

 If the database is created in RDS, it can be queried as follows,

+ - Enter suitable `MYSQL_USER` and MYSQL_PASSWORD in .mysqlconfig
  - Start MySQL client
  `sh run_mysql_client.sh`
 - To show databases